klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 An explanation of the various AccountKey type structures is provided in the [AccountKey](#accountkey) part.

 ### AccountKey
-AccountKey is a structure that stores key of an account.
+AccountKey is a structure that stores keys of an account.
 An account can have one private key string or multiple private key strings to be used for signing.
-Account can also manage private keys by [role](https://docs.klaytn.com/klaytn/design/accounts#roles).
+Account can also manage private keys by [roles](https://docs.klaytn.com/klaytn/design/accounts#roles).

 To support this structure, caver-js introduces new structures called AccountKeyPublic, AccountKeyMultiSig, and AccountKeyRoleBased.